 I’m also all about the deals and saving money.
 Most of my gear comes from gear swaps, REI garage sales , is home made or found on sale.
 I only recommend gear I would use myself and point to sales and deals whenever I can.
 If you have the means to support this blog by purchasing through the links above or here, it is much appreciated!
 If not…that’s totally ok too!
-There is no additional cost when purchasing through these links and it helps cover my annual site hosting fees.
+There is no additional cost when purchasing through these links and it helps keep the lights on around here.
 Thank you for your support!

 I hope you are having an amazing Summer!
 Stay tuned for an upcoming trip report and video from our tour of Southern Minnesota State Parks!
 Subscribe via email at the top of this page and on the Wandering Pine Youtube for updates on new content! (and check out my Instagram story if you want to see my garden and canning experiments!)